isb-cgc/readthedocs/docs/source/sections/webapp/Register-GCP.rst

 --------------------------------------
 Click on screen shots to enlarge them.

-To register your Google Cloud Project and its service account with ISB-CGC, go to the Account Details page.
+To register your Google Cloud Projectwith ISB-CGC, go to the Account Details page.
 After signing into the ISB-CGC Web App, either select the "persona" icon next to your login name or select **Account Details** from the drop down menu under your login name, which takes you to the following page:

 .. image:: ../webapp/RegisteredGCPs.png
    :scale: 35